 We believe that small business are the real heroes when it comes to supporting local economies, creating innovative solutions and keeping the entrepreneurial spirit alive.

 In the hectic small business world, marketing often takes a backseat to operations, so it is important to make every effort count.
 Trade shows are the perfect way to share your growing company with thousands of potential customers, over a short span of time.
 Face-to-face interactions solidify brand recognition, giving products and services much needed publicity along with networking and sales opportunities.
+Half of small business owners are between 50 and 88 years of age which could mean they might be looking into new ways to promote their company to allow them to scale up and to drive more business.

 Here are our top 8 pieces of advice for small businesses: